Cavalier Education

 SPRING CAv-ed Applications open march 1.

-Courses during this application cycle will be taught during the Fall 2024.
+Courses during this application cycle will be taught during Spring 2025.
 To apply, you must have previously taken INST 3150: CavEd Pedagogy Seminar.
 After taking the class, you may apply to the Cav-Ed program during any application cycle.

-For courses to be taught in Fall 2024:
+For courses to be taught in Spring 2025:

 Application Process